bleedmaster/bleedmaster-website/README.md

 # BleedMaster

-BleedMaster is a PDF production engine focused on methods for none-broken bleed, creep and automated print workflows.
+BleedMaster is a PDF production engine focused on extended methods for bleed, creep and automated print workflows.

 # Technical Note TN-001